divergencymcr/divergencymcr.github.io/current/event/apr2019/index.md

 A practical look at the ins and the outs, tips and wrinkles of getting projects funded, with particular focus on National Lottery Project Grants.

-**National Lottery Project Grants Surgery** with Arts Council England  Relationship Manager, Nikki Harrison (Combined Arts) An introduction to Arts Council England’s open access fund for new ideas, new talent and new approaches in the arts, the session will include –
+**National Lottery Project Grants Surgery** with Arts Council England  Relationship Manager, Nikki Harrison (Combined Arts) An introduction to Arts Council England’s open access fund for new ideas, new talent and new approaches in the arts, the session will include:

 Part 1: Presentation about the Arts Council, the kind of funding they offer, activities they fund, information about Project Grants and how to apply.
 There will also be time built in for Q&A.

 Part 2: 1:1 pre-booked sessions.
 Limited availability, add 1:1 ticket to your <a href="https://www.eventbrite.co.uk/e/divergency-funding-workshop-tickets-59051713264"> Eventbrite booking</a>.
-It would help if you could <mailto:divergency@habmcr.org> with a brief description of the project you want to discuss.
+It would help if you could email <mailto:divergency@habmcr.org> with a brief description of the project you want to discuss.

 **Funding Knowledge Share** - an open information sharing session where Divergency member artists are invited to discuss and share knowledge of their experience of other fundraising, such as Crowdfunding and Trusts and Foundations.